-The Little Things Between Us, presented by Secteur Privé in an intimate private chateau in West Hollywood, brings together Californian duo Ali Silverstein and Jonathan Runcio in a quiet, charged dialogue about tension, structure, and the shifting space of relationships.
-Within this domestic yet heightened setting, their works register like traces of encounters—moments of closeness, distance, and everything that happens in between.
+The Little Things Between Us, presented by Secteur Privé in an intimate private chateau in West Hollywood, brings together Californian duo, Ali Silverstein and Jonathan Runcio in a quiet, charged dialogue within this domestic yet heightened setting.

-Runcio, by contrast, works through a language of constructed abstraction that nods to architecture, infrastructure, and the worn geometries of the built environment.
-His forms feel deliberate yet vulnerable.
-Five distinct pieces feature across the exhbition, his works slow the viewer’s movement, drawing focus to edges, thresholds, and transitions.
+Runcio works through a language of constructed abstraction that nods to architecture, infrastructure, and the worn geometries of the built environment.
+His forms feel deliberate yet vulnerable, as if they are always mid-adjustment—balancing stability with the possibility of shift or collapse.
+Showcasing five distinct works throughout the chateau, Runcio's works slow the viewer’s movement, drawing the viewer in to the quiet space that oft get overlooked with focus to edges, thresholds, and transitions.

 Together, Silverstein and Runcio find common ground in the “in‑between”: the gaps, frictions, and alignments that quietly structure how we relate to one another and to the spaces we inhabit.